top of page

 Who am I?

 Thoughts will come and go.
-In fact, thoughts only appear to disappear; not to disturb you.
-In case a thought is not disappearing and making you get stuck, then as yourself a question:
+In fact, thoughts only appear to disappear, not to disturb you.
+In case a thought is not disappearing and making you get stuck, then ask yourself a question:

 Ans: To me.

 If you are established in Silence, you are restful, irrespective of what goes on in the world.
-You are not touched by any turbulence of worldly life.
+Any turbulence of worldly life does not touch you.
 Being restful means absolutely peaceful, even when an untoward event happens.
-This doesn’t mean one will not do what is required to be done, but one will not succumb and fall prey to situations, thereby reacting, rather than consciously responding.
+This doesn’t mean one will not do what is required, but one will not succumb to situations and react rather than consciously respond.
 Such a person can be called a Mauna yogi as he has himself established in Mauna Yogam.

 How does one come to Mauna Yogam?